📝 Lexical Builder 🛠️

 - Non-React users can use the

-to use React Plans or legacy Plugins!
+to use React Extensions or legacy Plugins!
 This of course still uses React at runtime, but does not force the user to learn React, use JSX syntax, or have any direct React dependency in their project. - Extensible config

 EditorTheme { [key: string]: any }